Brunochris13/robotics-assignment-3/log/instructions.md

 You can then open this file and copy the values to the report.

-## For the Noise Parameters and Max/Min num. of particles experiments
+## For the Noise Parameters, Max/Min number of particles and KLD Error experiments

 First in `test_navigation.py` and in `moving.py` turn `self.test_amcl_params` to **True** in BOTH files.